 New Research on Eosinophilia Myalgia Syndrome Contaminants

-Dr. Naylor's article for NEMSN is below.
+Dr. Naylor has also written an article specifically for NEMSN, as below.
 It is an overview of the current understanding of EMS from a toxicological point of view.
 It does contain some very technical terms and information, but the meaning of the article is clear even for those of us without an understanding of the chemistry.
-This article is meant to be read in conjunction with Gerald J. Gleich's article from 2016, "Eosinophilia Myalgia Syndrome", an EMS overview, on our website.
+This article is meant to be read in conjunction with Gerald J. Gleich's article from 2016, "Eosinophilia Myalgia Syndrome: An EMS Overview".

 Eosinophilia Myalgia Syndrome Contaminants: Past, Present, Future.

 by Stephen Naylor Ph.D.